People’s United Bank Goal Of The Month: Pick Best Bruins Goal From December

 It was an up-and-down month of December for the Boston Bruins.

-The B’s battled injuries throughout the month en route to a 7-7-0 record in December.
-Boston will open January with a showdown against the Chicago Blackhawks in the 2019 Winter Classic at Notre Dame Stadium.
+The B’s battled injuries throughout the month en route to a 7-7-0 record.
+Boston opened January with a win against the Chicago Blackhawks in the 2019 Winter Classic at Notre Dame Stadium, and have cruised to victories against the Calgary Flames and Buffalo Sabres.

-Below are three of the Bruins’ top goals from the past month.
-Choose the one you think is the best of the bunch and enter to win a personal VIP tour of the NESN studio and watch the hockey pre-game show live!
+Below are three of the Bruins’ top goals from the month of December.
+Choose the one you think is the best of the bunch and enter to win a personal VIP tour of the NESN studio and watch the hockey pregame show live!

 Here are this month’s nominees: